jarenunzen/cambodiaicg/Training2026/2b_suitability_training.md

 Define variables of interest necessary for suitability analysis.
 The variables defined in this training are good variables to consider, but may change depending on study interest.
 ## 4.1
 Extract key landcover types including forest and water.
-Then, compute distance to each class.
+Then, compute distance to each class (in meters).
 > [!NOTE]
 > For more information on fastDistanceTransform: https://developers.google.com/earth-engine/apidocs/ee-image-fastdistancetransform